seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 But he already is too insolent;
 A nd we were better parch in Afric sun
 Than in the pride and salt scorn of his eyes,
-Should he ‘scape Hector fair: if he were foil’d,
+Should he 'scape Hector fair: if he were foil'd,
 Why then, we did our main opinion crush
 In taint of our best man.
 No, make a lottery;
 And, by device, let blockish Ajax draw